-Wild Poinsettia is an erect annual, growing on a sturdy unbranched stem to 40 inches high.
+Wild Poinsettia is an erect annual, growing on a sturdy stem to 40 inches high, unbranched below the inflorescence.
 The stem is smooth and green.

 Leaves: The long, stalked leaves are alternate, variable in shape ranging from very linear to oblong with lobes and a few teeth.
 A few leaves near the inflorescence may be opposite with short stalks.
 The upper side is a medium green, the underside paler with fine whitish hair and sparse longer hair on the veins.

 The inflorescence is a small terminal cluster at the top of the stem or top of each stem if the inflorescence branches.

 The flowers are of a type that is unique to the Euphorbia genus.
 The flower parts are grouped together in a structure called a cyathium.
 Inside at its base are nectar glands and these have outward flaring appendages that look like petals.
 The underside of all this looks like a cup, about 1/8 inch across.
 From this base around the nectar glands appear the male flowers which have one stamen each with a pair of yellow anthers.
 Arising from the center of the cyathium is the stalk of the female flower, which has a green 3-lobed ovary with 3 divided styles emerging.
 The ovary is quite large in size compared to the other flower parts.
 This eventually produces 3 oval brown seeds.
 Surrounding the flower cluster are leafy bracts that turn reddish at their base end, providing a splash of color for which the plant is known.

 Seed: The mature flower produces 3 oval (almost round) black seeds, from which the plant self-seeds.
 They have neither wings nor pappus.